dannykogan/applebees-airbnb/README.md

 **[applebeesairbnb.com](https://applebeesairbnb.com)**

-A satirical Airbnb listing for an Applebee's restaurant in Lake Tahoe — built as a joke, executed like it's real.
+A satirical Airbnb listing for an Applebee's restaurant in Lake Tahoe, built as a joke, executed like it's real.

 The concept is a direct riff on Coachella influencer houses: those absurdly polished, $10k/night "experience" rentals that blur the line between hospitality and brand activation.
-Same energy, same aesthetic, same breathless copywriting — except it's a chain restaurant in a strip mall.
+Same energy/ aesthetic/ "breathtaking" copywriting; except it's a chain restaurant in a strip mall.

 ---